Information

 PUTTING HELP IN THE PALM OF YOUR HAND

-The SafeUT app provides a way to connect to licensed counselors that are ready to listen to any sized crisis or concern.
+The SafeUT app provides a way to connect to licensed counselors who are ready to listen to any sized crisis or concern.
 Help is immediate and confidential, and as easy as reaching for your phone and sending that first text.
-For more information, click HERE.
+Visit SafeUT

 Most of us will have to deal with some form of mental illness in our lifetime.
-It is not embarrassing to go to the doctor for something wrong with our heart, for example, so why are we hesitant to go for something that is effecting our emotions and they way we think (brain).
+It is not embarrassing to go to the doctor for something wrong with our heart, for example, so why are we hesitant to go for something that is affecting our emotions and the way we think (brain)?
 With mental wellness, we can cope with the normal stresses of life, can work productively, and are able to make a contribution to our community and personal relationships.

 Online School (Edgenuity & Driver's Ed)